timruiterkamp/frontend-data/README.md

 During this filtering the country name was used to compare and merge data.
 To watch the full function, you can go to [The actual code](https://github.com/timruiterkamp/frontend-data/blob/158d1452eee787466cc29bba17340f1d9980e280/scripts/stateData.js#L43)

-## How big is the dept per person
+## How big is the debt per person
-To calculate the dept per person I used the total debt and divided it by the total population.
+To calculate the debt per person I used the total debt and divided it by the total population.
 For the current status of the project this is a great use case.
 But when I would take more time for this, I would've searched for the total toddlers / kids in a country and exclude them from the total population.
 Because this share of the population don't really have money and are supervised by their parents.

 # Sketching journey ✏️